Czech Republic

 Link Notice from the Ministry of Labor and Social Affairs on the announcement of the minimum wage

-Impact date: Effective date of the Act on Unified Monthly Employer Report (1 January 2026), Launch of the JMHZ (1 April 2026) The Act on Uniform Monthly Employer Report (Act No. 323/2025 Coll.) aims to consolidate fragmented reports that employers are currently obliged to submit to various state administration authorities (social security administration, Ministry of Labor and Social Affairs, Czech Statistical Office, Labor Office and financial authorities) into a single report called the “Unified Monthly Employer Report” (“JMHZ”).
+Impact date: Effective date of the Act on Unified Monthly Employer Report (1 January 2026); Launch of the JMHZ (1 April 2026) The Act on Uniform Monthly Employer Report (Act No. 323/2025 Coll.) aims to consolidate fragmented reports that employers are currently obliged to submit to various state administration authorities (social security administration, Ministry of Labor and Social Affairs, Czech Statistical Office, Labor Office and financial authorities) into a single report called the “Unified Monthly Employer Report” (“JMHZ”).
 This will significantly reduce administrative burden of employers.
 Employers will be required to submit this report once a month, within the period from the 1st to no later than the 20th day of the calendar month immediately following the reporting period.
 Within the JMHZ system, employers and their employees will be registered, along with their specific employment relationships identified.

 Employer implications/action needed Employers will be required to submit the JMHZ once a month and register all their employees in the registry before they start working, ensuring compliance with the new requirements.

-• Employers will have to fulfill most of their obligations (e.g., employee registration, submission of monthly reports) from 1 April 2026
+• employers will have to fulfill most of their obligations (e.g., employee registration, submission of monthly reports) from 1 April 2026

-• Employers will not submit insurance reports for the months of January to March 2026.
+• employers will not submit insurance reports for the months of January to March 2026.
 However, employers are required to pay insurance premiums within the statutory deadline

-• Employers will submit monthly reports for January to March 2026 between April and June 2026
+• employers will submit monthly reports for January to March 2026 between April and June 2026

-• From 1 April to 30 June 2026, the current eight-day deadline from the date of commencement of employment will apply for registering Czech employees, and registration before the start of work will not be required
+• from 1 April to 30 June 2026, the current eight-day deadline from the date of commencement of employment will apply for registering Czech employees, and registration before the start of work will not be required

-• From 1 July 2026, there will be an obligation to register (at least partially) all employees before they start work in order to prevent undeclared work.
+• from 1 July 2026, there will be an obligation to register (at least partially) all employees before they start work in order to prevent undeclared work.
 The obligation to complete the remaining data (after partial registration) is set at no later than eight days after the employee starts work

-Employer risk Failure to comply with this obligation may result in penalties - fines of up to CZK 100,000 (approx. €4,000).
+Employer risk Failure to comply with this obligation may result in fines of up to CZK 100,000 (approx. €4,000).

 Link Act on the Uniform Monthly Employer Report